teauxfu/gg-scrape/README.md

 # gg-scrape

-A little Python script that provides a League champion runes/build from mobalytics.gg and the recommended skill order from champion.gg
+A little Python CLI app that provides a League champion runes/build from mobalytics.gg and the recommended skill order from champion.gg
 The goal was to not have to open a browser tab to check a build.

 ```